openshift/enhancements/enhancements/authentication/service-ca-cert-generation-for-statefulset-pods.md

 StatefulSet-managed pods often need to communicate with each other, or may be directly accessed by clients.
-This traffic may need to be TLS-protected; because it is cluster-internal, and necessary for deploying such a StatefulSet, letting the cluster automatically manage the certificates is a natural extension to the same feature already provided by the Service CA to allow TLS use with services.
+This traffic may need to be TLS-protected;
+because the intra-StatefulSet communication is cluster-internal, and necessary for deploying such a StatefulSet, letting the cluster automatically manage the certificates is a natural extension to the same feature already provided by the Service CA to allow TLS use with services.